 An extraordinary 19.3% of the residents of the University Village North neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.

-American households most often have a car, and regularly they have two or three.
-But households in the University Village North neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the University Village North neighborhood have a highly unusual car ownership.
 24.4% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.2% of U.S. neighborhoods.

 Did you know that the University Village North neighborhood has more Greek and Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.9% of this neighborhood's residents have Greek ancestry and 4.0% have Iranian ancestry.